 For the most part, you can always buy over-the-counter medications in the country you're going so you don't need to take much.

-If you’re going to be traveling in a rural area for extended periods, I would suggest a bigger supply as some medications are hard to come by in rural villages.
+If you're traveling in a rural area for extended periods, I would suggest a bigger supply as some medications are hard to come by in rural villages.

 Items to include: